 If you serve alcohol, you will want to carry a liquor liability policy.
 These policies payout on claims that result from injuries caused by intoxicated patrons served by your establishment.

 Aside from protecting yourself from catastrophic claims and being sued for losses, you will likely encounter a need for insurance due to contract requirements.
 NC counties, especially Mecklenburg County, have stringent insurance requirements for food trucks and vendors.
 In order to meet their requirements, you will need to prove that you have the minimum requirements by presenting an insurance certificate.
 It is not uncommon to see requests for insurance from other entities like building owners, landlords, restaurants, and festivals.

 Some final thoughts on compiling food truck insurance quotes.

-It is best to let an experienced insurance agent peruse all of the companies at hand and possibly piecemeal these coverages together if it makes more financial sense for you.
+It is best to let an experienced insurance agent peruse all of the companies at hand and possibly piecemeal these policies together if it makes more financial sense for you.